AntoineLacoste/chairsIonic/README.md

 * Antoine Lacoste

 #Installation
     git clone https://github.com/AntoineLacoste/chairsIonic
     npm install
     npm install -g ionic (if you don't have ionic)

+#Serve
     ionic serve (if you want to display the application in a browser) OR
     ionic platform add android/ios (to build the platform)